Kavboy/distributed-systems-lab/README.md

 # Distributed systems lab

+Testing is possible with `./gradlew bootRun`

 ## Lab tasks:

-- Build your own data model.
-Start with a simple Java class (e.g. Shopping Item, Todolist Item, Person Info)
+- Add Spring Data JPA to your application, use H2 as database driver/implementation in the first place

+- Extend the data object with @Entity annotation AND define an id

-- Build a REST API using a verbs and nouns to
+- Build a repository interface based on Crud/JPARepository

-- Create item entries

-- List item entries

-- Delete item entries

-- Update item entries

-- Use JSON as exchange mechanism
+- Autowire the repository to your application / Controller class

+- Invoke "database actions"